 -

-visual prompts that unlock ideation.
+Converts blank-page anxiety into concrete, visual prompts that unlock ideation.

 Breaks big assignments into chunked, manageable branches students can sequence.